pydanny/pydanny.github.com/posts2012/2012-12-04-developer-time.rst

 That tweet got retweeted a lot by developers.
 And system administrators.
 And database administrators.
 And any creative type.

-As of the time of this posting it had been retweeted over 170 times, a personal best.
+As of the time of this posting it had been retweeted over 170 times (update: over 500 times within 3 days after writing this post), a personal best.
 Obviously I struck a chord that resonated with a lot of people.

 .. raw:: html